DevDad-Main/VIDTUBE/README.md

 ## 📤 File Uploads

 - User avatars and profile pictures are uploaded via **Multer**.
-- Files are stored in the Cloudinwry Databse with unique filenames.
+- Files are stored in the Cloudinary Database with unique filenames.

 ---